Practitioners Inclusive of all Neurotypes

 What is the PINN Forum?

-The PINN (Practitioners Meeting Neurodivergent Needs) Forum is a unique space that facilitates collaboration, resource sharing, and the development of innovative strategies to enhance the support available for autistic people and those with other neurodivergent needs.
+The PINN (Practitioners Inclusive of all Neurotypes) Forum is a unique space that facilitates collaboration, resource sharing, and the development of innovative strategies to enhance the support available for autistic people and those with other neurodivergent needs.

 The PINN Forum meets twice a year and might benefit you if…